gulshalla/shalla-text-editor/README.md

 The global trie is created using the words list in this [link](https://gist.github.com/h3xx/1976236).
 The local trie is initially empty.
 Whenever a space  separated word is typed, the word is inserted into it.
 The words are also inserted into a queue.
 If the size of  the trie becomes larger than 10,000, the word at the front of the queue is popped and removed from the trie.

-The suggestions list size can be up to 10 words long.
+The size of the suggestions list can be up to 10 words long.
 If we can't find 10 matches in the local trie, the global one is used.
 Completion suffixes are selected randomly from the tries.

 #### Spelling Suggestions